xianmin/hugo-theme-jane/exampleSite/content/post/Jane-Theme-V3-Major-Update.md

 1. The new version utilizes the latest Sass language features, requiring Dart Sass installation.

 For installation guidance, refer to the official documentation: https://gohugo.io/hugo-pipes/transpile-sass-to-css/#dart-sass.

+If you are using CI/CD automation tools, please remember to install Dart Sass as well: https://gohugo.io/hugo-pipes/transpile-sass-to-css/#installing-in-a-production-environment

 2. As the new version uses hugo modules, please add the following to your `config.toml`: